davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Junkalina Watercrap.

+Played Scapino in Scapino.

+Got in a fight with Thomas Coles, got my jaw broken.

 Red M&Ms played an icy show in Cleveland.

 I got an Oldsmobile Cutlass.

+Played Oscar Madison in The Odd Couple.

+Played the farmer in Of Mice And Men.

 ## 1985

+Played Caesar Rodney in 1776 at the Backstage Playhouse.

 Played at the Nucleus with Red M&Ms.